yayeseydi/Linux-Assignment-1/README.md

   HostName github.com
   ```

 ## Conclusion

 Congratulations!
-You’ve successfully set up an Arch Linux server on DigitalOcean, created SSH keys, automated its initial setup using cloud-init, and connected to it using SSH.
+You’ve successfully set up an Arch Linux server on DigitalOcean, created SSH keys, automated its initial setup using cloud-init, connected to it using SSH, and creaing an SSH config file.